Around Mount Amagi [天城山]

 So you shouldn't pass through it by car.

-I'll warn you.
 This tunnel is one of well-known haunted spots !!

-Kawazu Nanadaru is the group of seven waterfalls on Kawazu River, and is located
+Kawazu Nanadaru is the group of seven waterfalls in Kawazu River.

 Kawazu River flows from near Amagi pass toward southeast.

 There is a parking lot near the lowest waterfall "Oodaru", and a walking trail for visiting all waterfalls is set up along the river.

-(From Atami to Kawazu, by Izukyu, about 1 hour and 15-25 minutes.)
+From Atami to Kawazu, by Izukyu Railway, about 1 hour and 15 to 25 minutes.